clippings/purchases/README.md

 Freezing works by setting an "isFrozen" flag explicitly, so that later calls on ``freeze()`` will not recalculate values.
 You can take advantage of this by explicitly setting this flag to false for specific items and calling ``freeze()`` againg, to "refreeze" those values.

+If you freeze a Purchase all the related PurchaseItems and StorePurchases will be frozen alongside it.

 Currency Calculatens
 --------------------

 Purchases have a "currency" value that all the purchase items use.
-Any products with different currency will be converted using (harp-orm/money)[https://github.com/harp-orm/money].
+Any products with different currency will be converted using [harp-orm/money](https://github.com/harp-orm/money).
 That's why purchase items will not function properly, until they are attached to a purchase, which holds the currency for them.

 ```php
 $purchase = new Purchase(['currency' => 'GBP']);